RVSM Approval Process

 Step 3: Pilot Training

 The third step of the RVSM application process is providing proof of RVSM pilot training.
 For operators of single pilot rated airplanes, at least one pilot must have received RVSM training through an FAA accepted course.
 If the aircraft is dual-pilot rated, at least two pilots must have received such RVSM training.
 You can receive RVSM training at a Part 142 facility or others approved by the FAA either in person or online.

 Step 4: FAA Review

-After submitting a complete application package to the appropriate FAA office, the office manager or operations supervisor will assign two inspectors to review the information submitted.
-An operations inspector will review the operations portion of the application, and an airworthiness inspector will review the maintenance portion.
-As a general rule, the FAA has 60 business days to review an RVSM submission.
+After submitting a complete application package to the appropriate FAA office, the office manager or operations supervisor will assign an inspector to review the information submitted.
+An operations inspector will review the operations portion of the application, and an airworthiness inspector will review the maintenance portion (if applicable).
+As a general rule, the FAA has 60 business days to review a RVSM submission.

 Step 5: FAA Approval

 For 14 CFR 91 Operators, the FAA issues RVSM approval as an automated Letter of Authorization (LOA).
 14 CFR 135 Operators will receive Operations Specifications (OpSpec).
 14 CFR 91K (Fractional) Operators will receive Management Operations Specifications (MSpec).
 RVSM approval is not region specific.
 FAA RVSM approval for a N-registered aircraft is valid for worldwide RVSM flight operations.

 Within six months of RVSM approval, you must complete a height monitoring flight on your aircraft (unless one has already been completed).
 In the United States this is required every 2 years or 1000 flight hours, whichever is greater.
 The flight can either be an AGHME or GMU or ADS-B flight.